Raising Mentally Healthy Kids

 One in Seven Children Experience Mental Health Issues.
 Here’s How You Can Support Your Kids

-Here are some ideas to enrich your child’s mental health and assist them when they have problems with their emotions, thinking or behaviour.
+According to Michael Grose, the following ideas may help enrich your child’s mental health and assist them when they have problems with their emotions, thinking or behaviour:

 1. Listen to children’s concerns.